LLMs are Biased Evaluators But Not Biased for Retrieval Augmented Generation: Experiments

 \subsection{Results of Pointwise Reranking Phase}

 In this phase, we simulate the pointwise reranking process by prompting LLMs to evaluate the suitability of passages for answering given questions, assigning relevance scores on a scale from 1 to 5.
-The evaluated passages are authored by humans, GPT, and LLaMA respectively.
+The evaluated passages are authored either by humans or one of LLMs used in our experiments.